Vexatos/Colorcaecum/Colorcaecum/README.txt

 This is a Repository for a Resourcepack called Colorcaecum.
-All it does is adding better textures for colorblind people to Railcraft.
+All it does is adding better textures for colorblind people.

 It is entirely made for fun, and nothing else.